 For more than 225 years, glycerin has been one of the most versatile household ingredients, with almost 1,500 known end uses including many applications as an ingredient or processing aid in cosmetics, toiletries, personal care, food and drugs.
 It is helpful in removing food & drink stains.
-To remove stains, sponge area with cold water, then sponge with glycerin and flush with detergent solution & water.

 Other common uses of glycerin:

 - Moisturizes, tones, and improves skin.
 It is effective keeping feet crack-free, making lips soft, curing mouth ulcers, and improving psoriasis and eczema.

 - Common ingredient in anti-aging cosmetic products, as it is able to assist in reducing fine lines and wrinkles.

 - Can be used as a facial cleanser when mixed with rosewater to deep clean pores and rid the face of dirt and dust.